rubyiscoding/AllYouCanEatOrderingApp/README.md

     - Password: password1, password2, password3

 ### Sign In:
-* Registered users can sign in using their email and password used during sign up process.
+* Registered users can only sign in using their email and password used during sign up process.
+[IMPORTANT!!!]
 * Email credentials ensures secure access to the app.

 ### Explore the Menu: